Green Heart Love

 Step 4

 Once your whipped vegan butter is set, it’s ready to use!
-Spread it on toast, use it in baking, or melt it into your favorite recipes.
+Scoop and spread it on toast, use it in baking, or melt it into your favorite recipes.

 Two scoops of vegan butter over a couple slices of bread.